rtCamp/visual-automation-backstop/README.md

-# Visual Automation with BackstopJS
+# Visual Automation Framework with BackstopJS
-A Script to do visual testing with [BackstopJS](https://github.com/garris/BackstopJS)
+A Script to do visual testing with [BackstopJS](https://github.com/garris/BackstopJS).
+This script can give you the confident of delivering the bug free UI and can save you from monotonus work of regression testing.
+The Visual Automation framework is a quick and efficient tool to identify visual changes without vetting through the whole application manually.

 ## Configuration